datacarpentry/datacarpentry.github.io/_posts/2018-09-04-atmos-ocean-launch.md

 [lesson development cycle](https://carpentries.github.io/curriculum-development/the-lesson-life-cycle.html).
-Moving from the alpha to beta stage involves having people other than me teach, so that's where you come in.
+Moving from the alpha to beta stage involves having people other than me teach, which is where you come in.
 If you're a qualified Carpentries instructor and would be interested in teaching the lessons (some experience with the netCDF file format and xarray Python library is useful), please get in touch with either [myself](https://drclimate.wordpress.com/who-is-dr-climate/)